muldjord/boris/README.md

 * Add Boris 'memory'.
 If he uses an item that causes him trouble (lowers his health), he should learn to avoid it
 * Add a way to add physics to items at a specific time, to send a ball up in the air in a direction
 * Allow a Boris behaviour interacting with an item to manipulate the item "hyper" so they stay synchronized
+* When a Boris behaviour spawns an item, it should be linked to that Boris ** It should allow the parent Boris to 'goto' a label inside the item ** It should allow moving the item to a specific position to sync animations ** It should allow the parent Boris to destroy the item

 #### Version 3.5.1 (In progress, unreleased):
 * Boris will now kick the football